 When a detective investigates a crime scene, he looks for any and all evidence that may be relevant to the case.
 This includes eyewitness testimony, which he usually scribbles down in his book to evaluate later.
-The facts of the case, however, are what the detective continually returns to throughout his investigation.
-The facts—the pieces of information that are directly verifiable via the senses—become the basis for judging the accuracy and explanatory power of eyewitness statements.
-The facts do not require any inference/interpretation.
+The factsof the case, however, are what the detective continually returns to throughout his investigation.
+The facts—the pieces of information that are directlyverifiable via the senses—become the basis for judging the accuracy and explanatory power of eyewitness statements.
+The facts do not require inference/interpretation.

 When a person investigates the fundamental mysteries of our universe, literally everything--every facet of our world--qualifies as evidence.
 The solution to such mysteries will ultimately need to account for the full scope of human experience and all observations of the cosmos.
 This means that the evidence encompasses far more than the tangible, concrete evidence of our world and universe.
 General facets of life qualify as evidence—things like pain, pleasure, instincts, communication, aging, death, intelligence, sleep, humor, emotions, philosophy, aesthetics, war, morality, ethics, self-consciousness, etc.… Religious claims and claims of supernatural phenomenon also qualify as evidence.

-When evaluating such claims, it quickly becomes apparent that there aremany conflicting claims to divine revelation.
+When evaluating such claims, it quickly becomes apparent that there are manyconflicting claims to divine revelation.
 Like eyewitness testimony in a criminal investigation, these claims should be evaluated on their internal consistency, coherency, alignment with the facts, and explanatory power.
 To this end, it is critical to distinguish the real facts.
-The facts are all the indisputable things we see and experience day to day that do not require inference/interpretation: Celestial bodies move.
+The factsare the indisputable things we see and experience day to day that do not require inference/interpretation: Celestial bodies move.
 Humans congregate.
 Living organisms reproduce and eventually die.
 Humans experience pain and pleasure.
 Etc.